kiemaBruce/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 the bytes in the string accept.
 - Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found.
+## 5-strstr.c
+- Locates a substring.
+- Prototype: char *_strstr(char *haystack, char *needle);
+- The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared.
+- Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.